MikyoungJun/bivariatehawkes/data/README.txt

 In addition to population, we also considered elevation as covariate but did not find as effective as population.
 2) Elevation: from an R package, elevatr.

+### nigeria-grid.RData ###

+The R data file contains longitude and latitude information for fine grid we used for the approximation of integral in the likelihood for Nigerian example.